Contact(217) 300-0200 firstname.lastname@example.org

 What I Do

 I am interested in women’s health and mental health research with a particular focus on health disparities.
-I am interested in public health social work practice and teach policy courses with a focus on health.
+I am interested in public health social work practice and teach both practice and policy courses with a focus on health.

 - Ph.D.
 Social Welfare – University of Washington

-- Master of Social Work, Social Policy and Evaluation – University of Michigan
+- Master of Social Work – University of Michigan

 - BA, Sociology – Eastern Michigan University

-Her research and commentary have appeared in numerous television, radio and print sources, including TEDx, WILL, WTAX, WCIA, WJBC, WRSP, WBBM, WTTW and the Washington Post Syndicate to name a few.
-In 2019, Dr. Tabb received the Robert Wood Johnson Foundation’s Thought Leader Award for Leading in Peer-Reviewed Publications, the New Connections Program’s premier honor for early career faculty.
+Her research and commentary have appeared in numerous television, radio and print sources, including TEDx, WILL, WTAX, WCIA, WJBC, WRSP, WBBM, WTTW, NPR All Things Considered and the Washington Post Syndicate to name a few.
+She is a past recipient of the Robert Wood Johnson Foundation’s Thought Leader Award for Leading in Peer-Reviewed Publications, the New Connections Program’s premier honor for early career faculty and the Council on the Role and Status of Women in Social Work Education Mentor Award.